Smler Logo

 Common Domain Transfer Pitfalls

-Retrieving Link Analytics: getLink API
+Retrieving Link Data: getLink API

-// Firebase - Get link stats (deprecated)
+// Firebase - Get link stats (retired, no longer callable)

 const getFirebaseLinkStats = async (shortLink) => {